vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 * Minimum number of governance tokens associated to the proposing public key required to submit the proposal is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" suffix="tokens" formatter="governanceToken" />

 **Votes on proposals** and **submitting governance proposals** also have limitations on the max number of each per epoch:
-* Maximum number of votes per public key, on each proposal per epoch is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.votes" />
+* Maximum number of votes per public key, on each proposal per epoch is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.votes" />.
+Thus, this parameter limits how often you can change your mind on a proposal.
 * Maximum number of proposals per public key, per epoch is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.proposals" hideName={true} />

 #### Mitigating spam attacks